empovit/fdo-containers/README.md

 ## Benefits

-* Can run on a system that does not have FDO packages, without installing them
+* Can run on a system that does not have FDO packages, without installing them.
-* Lightweight
+* Lightweight.
-* Quick turnaround when trying, for instance, various configurations
+* Quick turnaround when trying, for instance, various configurations.
-* Any generated files (such as device credentials or OV) are available locally right away, without copying
+* Any generated files (such as device credentials or OV) are available locally right away, without copying.
-* Can simulate various parts of the protocol separately, e.g. device "onboarding" without waiting OS installation or device initialization
+* Can simulate various parts of the protocol separately, e.g. device "onboarding" without waiting OS installation or device initialization.

-## Pre-requisites
+## Important

-* Podman installed
+* You will need to run the device initialization client ([./run-init-client.sh](./run-init-client.sh)) at least once to create a device credentials file under _device\_credentials_ and an ownership voucher unde _ownership\_vouchers_.
+* You will need to wait for the owner-onboarding server to send ownership vouchers to the rendezvous server before a successful "onboarding".
+* Keep in mind that creating a user and many other service-info commands will fail because of the limitation of a container.

-There is no need to generate keys and certificates as the repo already includes pre-generated ones for testing and development.
+* There is no need to generate keys and certificates as the repo already includes pre-generated ones for testing and development.